Once upon a time…

-Prior to medieval times in England, trusts were permitted to exist indefinitely.
+In medieval England, there was no income tax, no capital gains tax, no complex tax code and regulations, and trusts could continue to operate indefinitely.
 However, this enabled wealthy families to hold property in their trusts indefinitely, or in perpetuity.
 Ultimately, that situation was judged to be against public policy and the law changed to force the winding up (or vesting) of trusts after a specified period (the perpetuity period).

-In some of the older trust deeds, the perpetuity period was generally expressed to be 21 years after the death of the last living descendant of King George V who was alive at the time the trust was established.
-Some others provide for the perpetuity period to end upon the death of the principal family member who was instrumental in setting up the trust.
-However, the vast majority of recent trust deeds provide for the trust to be vested 80 years from their establishment date.
-This is supported by statute in all jurisdictions in Australia (often named as Perpetuities and Accumulations Act), other than in South Australia which has abolished the perpetuity period altogether.
+In some of the older trust deeds, the perpetuity period was generally expressed to be 21 years after the death of the last living descendant of King George V (who was then King at the time these trusts were established).
+Others provide for the perpetuity period to end upon the death of the principal family member instrumental in setting up the trust.
+However, the vast majority of recent trust deeds provide for the trust to vest 80 years after their establishment date.
+This is supported by statute in all jurisdictions in Australia (often called the Perpetuities and Accumulations Act), other than in South Australia which has abolished the perpetuity period altogether.

 What happens when a trust vests?